Warren Hicks - Untethered

 Please join us for this exciting month filled with engaging photography related events!

-Dan Gottlieb studied art and biology (SUNY Buffalo, a Regents Scholar) before relocating to California where he lived for ten years as a student (SDSU, art and environmental design), cabinetmaker, and artist.
-It was there that Dan began experiments with alternative photographic processes and a 40-year career in museum design (at the San Diego Museum of Natural History).
-He has developed a unique method of printing with a process of his own design, combining archivally printed photographs with multiple layers of paint and laborious finishing.
+Dan Gottlieb, a native New Yorker, studied art and biology (SUNY Buffalo) before relocating to California, attending SDSU, living as an artist and earning a living as a cabinetmaker.
+It was there that Dan began experiments with alternative photographic processes and a career in museum design.
+He was NCMA’s design director for 30 years (1990-2020).
+In his art practice, he developed a unique photographic process of his own design, combining archivally printed photographs with multiple layers of paint and laborious finishing..

 Tama Hochbaum is a New York City-born artist and photographer living in Chapel Hill, North Carolina, with a background in fine arts and printmaking from Brandeis University and an MFA in painting from Queens College.
 She worked as a painter for 20 years before focusing on photography, with a central artistic theme of exploring the passage of time and memory through various projects, including her recent work, Over/Time: Imaging Landscape.